DnFreddie/Notes/content/posts/POSTS/selinux_suprises.md

 ps -auxZ
 ```

-you will see that even running processes maintain their SELinux context.
+You will see that even running processes maintain their SELinux context.
 The same principle applies to network ports.
 By using the command:

 ```bash
 ss -tunaZ
 ```

-you can view the associated contexts for network connections.
+You can view the associated contexts for network connections.

 Typically, different services are linked to default ports.
 For example, if you want to enable SSH to listen on port **6969**, you would need to execute the following command: